 Section 2.
-In the case of the first election of this organization, officers shall be elected in October.
 For all elections 2022 and onwards, officers shall be elected in May of even years, creating a two-year term of office.

 Section 3.
 The organization will, concurrently with the procedures named in Section 2 of this article, elect delegates to conventions of the affiliated organizations, per Article XI, Section 3.